-The Australian and Queensland governments’ Reef 2050 Long-Term Sustainability Plan (Reef 2050 Plan) provides an overarching strategy for managing the Great Barrier Reef — it coordinates actions and guides adaptive management to 2050.
+The Australian and Queensland governments’ Reef 2050 Long-Term Sustainability Plan (Reef 2050 Plan) provides an overarching long-term strategy for managing the Great Barrier Reef — it coordinates actions and guides adaptive management to 2050.

-The Reef 2050 Integrated Monitoring and Reporting Program is a key part of the Reef 2050 Plan — the monitoring program will track the progress of the Reef 2050 Plan’s outcomes and targets.
+The Reef 2050 Integrated Monitoring and Reporting Program is a key part of the Reef 2050 Plan — moving forward the monitoring program will track the progress of the Reef 2050 Plan’s outcomes and targets.

 The Reef 2050 Plan 2019 Annual Report provides an overview of progress in implementing the Reef 2050 Plan from December 2017 to November 2018.
 This is the fourth Report for the Reef 2050 Plan.